open5e/open5e/source/monsters/tome-of-beasts/M/mindrot-thrall.rst

 creature takes 9 (2d8) acid damage and its hit point maximum is reduced by the same amount.
-The infection ends when the character makes successful saving throws after two consecutive long rests, or receives the benefits of a lesser restoration spell or comparable magic.
+The infection ends when the character makes successful saving throws after two consecutive long rests, or receives the benefits of a :ref:`srd:lesser-restoration` spell or comparable magic.
 A creature slain by this disease becomes a mindrot thrall after 24 hours unless the corpse is destroyed.